daniLOLZ/ingsw2022-AM45/README.md

 <h3>GUI:</h3>

-<h3>Game instructions:</h3>
+<h1>Game instructions:</h1>
+<h6>To play the game on the CLI, you must follow some
+rules to input the commands</h6>

-While in game, to input a command you must type in exactly the name of the command (case insensitive)
+While in a game, to input a command ,you must type in exactly the name of the command, including the underscores.
+This command is case-insensitive

+`ex: SELECT_STUDENT`

 When selecting elements identified by their id, the parameter to write will be the id

-When selecting elements identified by their position, the parameter to write will be the position, starting from 1
+When selecting elements identified by their position (students at the entrance of your board and on character cards), the parameter to write will be their position, starting from 1

 When using commands that require multiple elements to be selected at once, the parameter will be written enclosed